unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 If you need SUNS tokens to test the <uns/> features (creating your UNIK for example), you can ask for SUNS on [the unik-name forum](https://forum.unik-name.com/c/uns-network/faucet).
 Don't forget to provide your wallet address, created with [the <uns/> CLI](cli.html#create-wallet) or [the desktop wallet](wallet) (it must start with a `S` letter, such as `SHxZ4PSU9uaDeEhsfinn8jCempbLwwyFQB`).

+You can also use [a community-managed faucet to receive SUNS](https://uns-faucet.rigwild.dev/).

 ### Legacy DEVNET network